garyham/fluxurious/README.md

 React 16 (needs new Context mechanism);
 Typescript ^2.9.0 is the version I tested with but the types should work with most.

+## Influences

+I hadn't even thought of Context as a replacement for Redux until I read [this article by Didier FRANC](https://medium.freecodecamp.org/replacing-redux-with-the-new-react-context-api-8f5d01a00e8c) and [this article by Dave Ceddia](https://daveceddia.com/context-api-vs-redux/).
+Thanks guys.

 # Events